Sleep, design and living in New York with maximalist icon Zandra Rhodes

 My head hits the pillow, and I am switched off!
 It doesn’t take me too much to get to sleep, in fact, I can do it standing up!

-On the creativity of design
+On creativity

 What is the inspiration behind the new design?
-Why did you choose to incorporate Lilies?
+Why did you choose to incorporate lilies?

 I suppose I have always had lilies secretly in my life.
 My mother’s wedding picture with her bouquet of lilies and lilies in her hair.
 Then I went to Japan in 1971 and drew lilies given to me by Issey Miyake.
 Lilies signify romance and peacefulness, everything that a Savoir bed is about.